joergen7/gen_pnet/README.md

 ## System Requirements

-- Erlang OTP 18.0 or higher.
+- Erlang OTP 18.0 or higher
+- Rebar3 3.0.0 or higher

 ## Resources